Serena Williams Talks About Helping Women Fight Financial Abuse

 "One of the biggest ways is through education.
 Yeah, it's uncomfortable, but so are so many things that we just deal with in life, and we get through it," she told Refinery29.
 "It starts young: You tell young men how to treat women — and [the same thing] in same-sex marriages.
 It's really important to make people aware of how to treat people in general."

-Since 2005, Purple Purse has focused supported survivors by providing job training, financial literacy services, and funding grassroots organizations; they also have a guide on how to talk to someone experiencing abuse.
-Last year, the organization worked with their previous ambassador, actress Kerry Washington, on a limited edition bag whose sales were all funneled to nonprofits serving domestic violence victims and survivors.
+Since 2005, Purple Purse has focused supported survivors by providing job training, financial literacy services, and funding grassroots organisations; they also have a guide on how to talk to someone experiencing abuse.
+Last year, the organisation worked with their previous ambassador, actress Kerry Washington, on a limited edition bag whose sales were all funnelled to nonprofits serving domestic violence victims and survivors.

 Advertisement